lukematt574/EnjoySockets/README.md

 * `user.InstanceDetach()`: Clears **all** registered instances for that user.

 > [!NOTE]
 > **Important:** Even if multiple users are in the same `GameMatch` object, each user will have their own unique `instanceId` mapping to it.
-This keeps the internal routing table of each `EUserServer` fast and isolated.
+This keeps the internal routing table of each `EServerSession` fast and isolated.

 ### 🧬 Inheritance in Instances